Legandjl/shopping-cart/README.md

 # Shopping storefront website created with react and react router

-Users can add items to their cart.
+Users can add single or multiple items to their cart.

 Users can remove items from their cart.